Broccode/acci_eaf/README.md

 - Check the `docs/` directory for detailed documentation
 - Use `npx nx --help` for Nx commands
-- Use `./gradlew tasks` for available Gradle tasks
+- Use `npx nx show project <project-name>` to see available targets for a project